rwieruch/blog_robinwieruch_content/react-firebase-email-verification.md

 export default Firebase;
 {{< /highlight >}}

 You can inline this URL, but also put it into your *.env* file(s).
-I prefer environmental variables for development (*.env.development*) and production (*.env.production*).
+I prefer environment variables for development (*.env.development*) and production (*.env.production*).
 The development environment receives the localhost URL:

 {{< highlight javascript "hl_lines=3" >}}
 ...